valeriano-manassero/tfx-kubeflow-pipelines/iris/README.md

 It can be served in a notebook instance by Kubeflow mounting the `tfx` PersistentVolume.

 ## Build and launch
-To build the pipeline is:
+To build the pipeline issue this command:
 ```
 python pipeline.py
 ```